 P.S.
 If you need a budget-friendly yoga mat, Gaiam is well-known in the yogi world for high-quality mats.

-Here’s a list of the best mental health/therapy apps:
+Here’s a list of the best mental health/therapy apps for stress:

 “Surrender is like a fish finding the current and going with it.” -Mark Nepo